methakon/typicode/README.md

 on edit load the same form with selected user information.
 On submit send PUT request
 5. And also implement Client side pagination
 For sample API, Please use https://jsonplaceholder.typicode.com/guide/

+solution :

+to run this code please execute index.html